 It is funny she was known for this dish, because it was not one of her favorites.
 She prefers bold flavors and this dish had been historically blander in flavors.

 - Picky eaters and kids seem to inhale this meal–leaving a busy parent satisfied that they could serve one meal without any complaints.

 - It is relatively easy to make.

 - It is warm and filling, which for Ohio winters, was greatly appreciated.

-However, the original recipe was fairly boring and I wanted to jazz it up so that I could serve this meal to my family with a bit more culinary flair (but that picky eaters would still devour!)
+However, the original recipe for Amish Chicken was fairly boring and I wanted to jazz it up so that I could serve this meal to my family with a bit more culinary flair (but that picky eaters would still devour!)

-- The Base: I start with whole wheat rotini pasta which provides the dish with more fiber and protein than the traditional white pasta.
-I love to use rotoni pasta for this casserole beacuse the creamy sauce gets stuck in every nook and cranny of the pasta.
+- The Base: I start with whole wheat rotini pasta which provides this easy pasta dinner with more fiber and protein than the traditional white pasta.
+I love to use rotini pasta for this casserole because the creamy sauce gets stuck in every nook and cranny of the pasta.